 Though they were blissfully content doing what they did, the problem was, their lifestyle did them no favour.
 All 7 of them, returned to India, right after finishing their college degree because they made it too tough for themselves to fit in.

 If something similar is the case with you, consider studying abroad, no different than studying in your home country.
 And such an experience is definitely far from travelling a new country and experiencing a new culture.
 But if you embrace the change more positively, mix up with other communities and look forward to enjoying a few dinner turkeys on the Thanksgiving, then it can be a much more invigorating experience altogether.
 And in that case, consider yourself no less than a long-term slow traveller.

 Looking Back In Time

 For the initial few months, as I remember, I did nothing exciting.
 I would take a bus straight from my rented flat to the university, and vice-versa, be minding my own business.
 I hardly ate out or explored the city after the university hours, or during weekends.

 So Studying Abroad – A Right Thing For Everyone?

 I think studying abroad is a great way to expose yourself to new cultures and accept new realities.
-And as you’ve a much longer period of time with you, it is moreover easier for your introvert nature to slowly step back, at its own pace, allowing yourself to easily blend in.
+And as you have a much longer period of time with you, it is moreover easier for your introvert nature to slowly step back, at its own pace, allowing yourself to easily blend in.

 It is a phenomenal opportunity for an international exposure, learning a novel language and culture, and moreover feeling confident in being different communities – which you’ll eventually have to do at some point in your life.